cjwcommuny/SwitchKey/README.md

 Ever hassled by wrong input source when switching application?
 SwitchKey can automatically activate your choice for you.

+## TODO

+1. use swiftUI
+2. use typed user default
+3. use loginitem-kit swift package

 ## Download & Install

 ### Manually: